-We have also presented summary unaudited consolidated financial data for the twelve-month period ended June 30, 2013, which does not comply with U.S. GAAP (this period is referred to elsewhere in this prospectus as the LTM Period).
-This data has been calculated by subtracting the unaudited statements of operations and cash flow data for the six-month period ended June 30, 2012 from the audited statements of operations and cash flow data for the year ended December 31, 2012 and then adding the unaudited statements of operations and cash flow data for the six-month period ended this financial data because we believe it provides our investors with useful information to assess our recent performance.
+We have also presented summary unaudited consolidated financial data for the twelve-month period ended March 31, 2014, which does not comply with U.S. GAAP (this period is referred to elsewhere in this prospectus as the LTM Period).
+This data has been calculated by subtracting the unaudited statements of operations and cash flow data for the three-month period ended March 31, 2013 from the audited statements of operations and cash flow data for the three-month period ended March 31, 2013 from the audited statements of operations and cash flow data for the unaudited statements of operations and cash flow data for the three-month period ended March 31, 2013 from the audited statements of operations and cash flow data for the three-month period ended March 31, 2014 included elsewhere in this prospectus.
+We have presented this financial data because we believe it provides our investors with useful information to assess our recent performance.